artemisxen/CV/README.md

 ## Skills

 #### Analytical thinker
-Working for over a decade as civil engineer enhanced my analytical skills and my ability of problem solving by breaking every problem into small parts and using logical steps to understand an issue from all angles before executing an action.
+Working for over a decade as civil engineer enhanced my analytical skills and my ability of problem solving by breaking every problem into small parts and using logical steps to understand an issue from all angles before performing an action.

 #### Working under pressure
 As a member of a project management team in construction I had to deal with deadlines and working efficiently under pressure, even in more than one projects at the same time.
 From this experience I realised that I tend to thrive under pressure because it forces me to focus on what I’m doing, assess my priorities, and come up with a plan.